armory/docs/content/en/docs/installation/aurora-install.md

 1. In the left navigation menu, select **Access Management > Client Credentials**.
 2. In the upper right corner, select **New Credential**.
-3. Create a credential for the Armory Agent.
+3. Create a credential for the your RNAs.
 Use a descriptive name for the credential, such as `Armory K8s Agent`
 4. Set the permission scope to the following:

 - `write:infra:data`
 - `get:infra:op`

-> This is the minimum set of required permissions for the Armory Agent.
+> This is the minimum set of required permissions for a RNA.

 5. Note both the `Client ID` and `Client Secret`.
 You need these values when configuring the Agent.

-## Enable Armory Deployments in target Kubernetes clusters
+## Enable Aurora in target Kubernetes clusters

-This section walks you through installing the Armory Agent for Kubernetes and the Argo Rollouts Controller, which are both required for Armory Deployments.
+This section walks you through installing the Remote Network Agent (RNA) and the Argo Rollouts Controller, which are both required for Project Aurora.
 The Helm chart that Armory provides installs both the Armory Cloud Agent and Argo Rollouts.
 If your target deployment cluster already has Argo Rollouts installed, you can disable that part of the installation.

 > Note: You can use encrypted secrets instead of providing plaintext values.
 For more information, see the [Secrets Guide]({{< ref "secrets" >}}).